TheTarius26/sh_test/README.md

 in This Project i'm using:

 - Model View Controller Architecture
-- Hive as Local Storage
+- Hive as NoSQL Local Storage
 - Provider as State Management
 - table_calendar as App Calendar